Real-life stories of moving to Portugal

 Tell us about your journey to living in Portugal as an expat…

-In the meantime, I studied languages (though not Portuguese!) at university, never intending to spend my entire life in the UK.
-I embarked on a career in European project management, and transformation and change, and 18 years later was still in the same country.
+I never intended to spend my entire life in the UK.
+I embarked on a career in European project management, and transformation and change, and 18 years later was still there…

 Why did you choose Portugal?
 Did you consider other countries?